-The Connecticut River was forced over its banks, inundating cities and towns with floodwater.
+The storm forced the Connecticut River over its banks, inundating cities and towns with floodwater.
 In Hartford, the river reached 35.4 feet, 19.4 feet above flood stage.
 Above, Bushnell Park in Hartford after the storm.

 Rhode Island got the worst of it.
 Parts of downtown Providence were under 14 feet of water, with people sheltering on the second and third floors of buildings.
 According to the National Weather Service, a storm surge of 12 to 15 feet destroyed most coastal homes, yacht clubs and marinas on Narragansett Bay.

 Above, the steamship Monhegan sits at a pier in Providence after sinking during the hurricane.
-Two-thirds of the boats in New Bedford Harbor were sunk.
+Two-thirds of the boats in New Bedford Harbor sank.
 Before the storm, 100 boats fished the waters between Point Judith, R.I., and New London.
-Afterward, there were only three.
+Afterward, the hurricane left only three.

-In New Hampshire, Peterborough was in flames and part of the Cog Railway on Mount Washington was blown down.
+In New Hampshire, fire destroyed four buildings in Peterborough and wind blew down part of the Cog Railway on Mount Washington.
 And in Vermont, the storm caused a train derailment and uprooted maple trees and apple orchards.
-The hurricane blew this house onto railroad tracks.
+The hurricane blew the house pictured above onto railroad tracks.

-It was one of the most costly hurricanes to hit the U.S. mainland, with damage estimated at $308 million.
+As one of the most costly hurricanes to hit the U.S. mainland, it caused damage later estimated at $308 million.
 A total of 4,500 homes were destroyed and 25,000 damaged.
-About 26,000 automobiles were totaled and 20,000 electrical poles blown over.
-An estimated 2 billion trees were knocked down in New York and New England, devastating forests.
+The storm totaled about 26,000 automobiles and blew over 20,000 electrical poles.
+And high winds knocked down an estimated 2 billion trees in New York and New England, devastating forests.

-Funeral homes were filled.
+The dead filled funeral homes.
 Homeless refugees crammed into town halls, armories and fire stations.
-Clinics ran out of typhoid vaccine.
-It took a week to restore power in Provincetown.
-Two hundred men spent a week trying to open the roads to Newport, R.I.
+Clinics then ran out of typhoid vaccine.
+It took a week to restore power in Provincetown, and 200 men spent a week trying to open the roads to Newport, R.I.

-The storm blew down so many trees that paper mills were still processing them nine years later.
+The storm blew down so many trees that paper mills processed them for nine years.

 The blowdowns posed a dilemma: What to do with enough woody debris to nearly fill Rhode Island?
 And how to do it quickly enough so it didn’t set off tremendous forest fires?

 President Franklin Roosevelt ordered the Civilian Conservation Corps and the Works Progress Administration to clean up the mess.
-There were then 50 CCC camps and 15,000 WPA workers in the stricken region.
-The clean-up continued for two years.
+It then took two years for the 50 CCC camps and 15,000 WPA workers in the region to finish the job.

 To see newsreel footage of the Great 1938 Hurricane, click here.